ItzSwirlz/DuckHuntDisassembly/NOTES.md

 0x3 or higher: Pressing start will make the screen go gray and back to the main menu, but it doesn't reset.

 So I think this is basically a way of telling the menu what to do next, whether to jump into the game or cycle.
 This isnt controller input, it's probably controller -> variable -> _label_c14e.
 So I'll name this variable MENUACTION - basically what the menu is doing.

+# Data (Palettes, audio, etc)
+- Palette/PPU/even Sprite color-related data happen to be set at the same location, data $33E5.